Crystals and monodromy of Bethe vectors: Coboundary categories and moduli spaces

 \end{enumerate} \end{defn}

 \begin{rem} The notion of a coboundary category was introduced by Drinfeld \cite{D} and was studied by the second author and Henriques in \cite{HK}. \end{rem}

 The second author and Henriques \cite{HK} proved the cactus group $C_n $ acts on tensor products of $n$ objects in coboundary categories. \begin{thm} Let $ \cC $ be a coboundary category and let $ A_1, \dots, A_n $ be $ n $ objects.
-Let $ g \in C_n $.
-Then there is a map
+For any $ g \in C_n $, there is a morphism

 where we use a fixed bracketing of the objects to define this tensor product.
-These maps compose as multiplication in the group $ C_n $ and they are all the maps obtained from iterating the commutors and associators. \end{thm}
+These morphisms compose as multiplication in the group $ C_n $ and they are all the maps obtained from iterating the commutors and associators. \end{thm}

 Let $ \cC $ and $ \cD $ be two coboundary categories.

 \begin{defn} A \emph{coboundary functor} $ \Phi : \cC \rightarrow \cD $ is a functor $ \Phi $ along with a natural isomorphism $ \phi: \otimes \circ (\Phi \times \Phi) \rightarrow \Phi \circ \otimes $ which is compatible with the associators and the commutors.